 The curriculum at CVC is consistent with that taught at every secondary school in the state and with the introduction of the National Curriculum, with every secondary school in the country.
 Our teaching staff pride themselves on delivering the curriculum in a way that promotes excellence and meets the needs of every child.
 With a policy of 'no surprises' parents are involved in the education process whether it's to solve a problem or celebrate success.

 Personal pathway planning is important for each student from year 7 to 12 to align career pathways with the reality of capability and results.
 Parents are a vital aspect of education and we encourage parents to be part of this planning process.
 All students in year 7-10 study Maths, Science, English, Society and Environment, Physical Education and Health with a choice of electives in the Arts, Languages, Technology and Enterprise learning areas in Year 9-10.
 As a year 11-12 student your child will have further opportunities to choose a pathway focused on University, TAFE or the workforce.
 The college has developed a number of partnerships to support and enrich the education opportunities at CVC.
-They include Murdoch and Curtin Universities, numerous employers and support agencies, and training organisations such as Polytechnic West and Challenger TAFE.
+They include Murdoch and Curtin Universities, numerous employers and support agencies, and training organisations such as South Metro TAFE.

 Curriculum delivery is supported by our Student Engagement and Support Team who also support students who have learning difficulties or disabilities or are not achieving the national achievement benchmarks.
 This team work with teachers in their classes or run separate classes for groups of students with similar needs.